cindygraffin-pro/cloud-practitionner/readme.md

 - best practice is to deploy workspaces as close as users (as many workspaces regions as center locations to minimize latency)

 **AppStream 2.0:**
-- Desktop App Streaming Service
+- Desktop App Streaming Service, fully-managed non-persistent app and desktop streaming service
 - deliver to any computer without acquiring and provisioning infra (no need to connect a VDI)
-- the app is delivered from within a web browser and works with any device that has a web browser
+- the app is delivered from within a web browser and works with any device that has a web browser (devices/laptops)
 - allow to config an instance type per app type (CPU, RAM, GPU)

 **Sumerian:**